 Figure 7.
 Developed a tool for description depth matching to a core image.
-A - current 10cm part of a core with depth referencing information and current lithotype; B - a window to add or subtract from the image depth; C - current image for depth matching.
-The user may tune (B) the depth of an image (A) according to the initial image (C).
-While the depth changes - the lithotype also may change according to the depth in labels.
+A - current 10cm part of a core with depth referencing information; B - a window to add or subtract from the image depth; C - current image for depth matching.